uqlibrary/technology-training/R/tidyverse_next_steps/tidyverse_next_steps.md

 ```

 Turns out this dataset contains grouped data as well as unique
 countries.
-Here, we created a list of grouped countries, and removed
+Here, we created a vector of group names, and removed them
-them from the data by using dplyr’s `filter()` function (inverting the
+from the data by using dplyr’s `filter()` function (inverting the filter
-filter with `!`).
+with `!`).

 We can now check that we’ve only got single countries left: